bitindi/marketplace/README.md

 export const NFT_COLLECTION_ADDRESS = "";

 // (Optional) Set up the URL of where users can view transactions on
-// For example, below, we use Mumbai.polygonscan to view transactions on the Mumbai testnet. export const ETHERSCAN_URL = "https://mumbai.polygonscan.com";
+// For example, below, we use testnet.bitindiscan.com to view transactions on the Bitindi testnet. export const ETHERSCAN_URL = "https://testnet.bitindiscan.com";
 ```

-## Join our Discord!
+## Join our Telegram!

-For any questions, suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).
+For any questions, suggestions, join our Telegram at [https://t.me/bitindi](https://t.me/bitindi).